LLNL/variorum/src/docs/sphinx/EEHPC.rst

 community effort focused on sustainably supporting science through committed community action.
 It has 800+ members worldwide, which include 50% sites, 30% industry, and 20% academia.
-With the help of 15+ teams addressing various opportunities for improving energy efficiency, the EEHPC WG facilitates enagagement of the community in sustainable large-scale science.
+With the help of 15+ teams addressing various opportunities for improving energy efficiency, the EEHPC WG facilitates engagement of the community in sustainable large-scale science.
-They also regualrly organize workshops and BoFs at major HPC conferences.
+They also regularly organize workshops and BoFs at major HPC conferences.
 More details about the EEHPC WG can be found at: https://eehpcwg.llnl.gov/.